Complexity and Operator Growth in Holographic 6d SCFTs: Krylov (Spread) Complexity

 In this section, we study the motion of the particle for the case of zero angular momentum $J = 0$.
 We make generic choices of initial position $\eta_{0} \equiv \eta(t = 0)$ along with vanishing initial velocity in the quiver direction $\dot{\eta}(t= 0) = 0$.
 To have non-trivial $\eta$-dynamics, we must choose $\eta_{0}$ such that $f_{1}'(\eta = \eta_{0}) \neq 0$, as can be seen from equation (\ref{eqeta}).
 Recall that $J\sim \dot{\varphi}=0$ is assumed in this section. \\ For this case, the Hamiltonian in equation (\ref{hamiltonian}) simplifies to,

 Substituting this expression in the second equation of (\ref{etadotphidot}), one gets

 which is consistent with the choice of initial conditions.
 Eq.(\ref{eqeta0}) implies

 Additionally, eq.(\ref{eqeta0}) allows solutions with negative and positive velocity.
 The sign of the velocity is fixed by the choice of initial position in the $\eta$-coordinate.
 By means of eq.(\ref{eqeta}), it is possible to understand how the sign is fixed by treating $f_{1}(\eta)$ as a potential term.
 An interesting feature is that, for both of the quivers, the function $f_{1}(\eta)$ has a global maximum located at $\eta_{\text{max}}$ (see Figure \ref{f1}).
-As a consequence, the point $\eta = \eta_{\text{max}}$ acts as an equilibrium position for the particle, meaning that if the particle starts at $\eta_{0} =\eta_{\text{max}} $, it remains there.
-For the two examples discussed in this paper, it is possible to compute $\eta_{\text{max}}$ in terms of the quiver parameters. \\ From a field theory perspective, this indicates that if the operator starts localised at a specific gauge node of the quiver (associated with $\eta_{\text{max}}$), it will not spread to the rest of the nodes.
+As a consequence, the point $\eta = \eta_{\text{max}}$ acts as an equilibrium position for the particle, meaning that if the particle starts at $\eta_{0} =\eta_{\text{max}} $, it remains there for all times.